dxrcy/phonet-old/README.md

 [Syntax Highlighting Extension for VSCode](https://github.com/darccyy/phoner-syntax)

+> Name will be renamed to 'Phonet' soon...

 # Usage

 This project can be used as a rust library, or as a binary.